How coaching helped Callum overcome his social anxiety

 Kicking Social Anxiety out of the system

-Because he already took the first self-development steps, he recognized that social skills and confidence can be learned as well.
+He had already took the first self-development steps.
+So he recognized that social skills and confidence can be learned.
 So he grabbed the opportunity when offered, and I started coaching him.

 First, we got to know each other and the background of Callum’s problems.
 Creating an overview of his life and the problems he was experiencing.
 But more importantly, building a bond and mutual trust.